BruceEckel/SummerTechForum-hugo/content/overview/index.md

 ***

-**Developer Retreat**: This year there will a multi-day post-conference Developer Retreat, held at [Evolve Coworking](https://www.evolvework.co/).
+**Developer Retreat**: Includes an optional multi-day post-conference Developer Retreat, held at [Evolve Coworking](https://www.evolvework.co/).
 Registration for the conference includes the developer retreat.
 There is no theme; we just work on projects of interest.